How To Put Your WordPress Site In Maintenance Mode

 Let’s go step-by-step through the process of setting up an under construction, coming soon, or maintenance mode page using WordPress plugins.
 For our example, we’ll use a great plugin called ‘Under Construction Page’:

 Under Construction Page by Web Factory is a FREE WordPress plugin that lets you create an ‘Under Construction’, ‘Maintenance Mode’, or ‘Landing Page’ that takes seconds to setup while you’re doing maintenance work on your site.

-Choose Plugins > Add New in the WordPress navigation menu …
+Click on Plugins > Add New in the WordPress admin menu …

 In the ‘Add Plugins’ screen, type in “under construction” into the keyword search field …

 (Add Plugins – search for ‘Under Construction Page’)

 Locate the plugin in the search results section and click Install Now …